letiziagirardi/web-services-testing-tutorial/README.md

 * Head over to the Dashboard.
 * Click on the name of your freshly created app (My App).
 * Opt for the Settings button.
-* Your Client ID is displayed here, while your Client Secret is accessible via the "View client secret" link.
+* Your Client ID is displayed here, while your Client Secret is accessible via the `View client secret` link.

 With our credentials in hand, we are ready to request an access token.
 This tutorial uses the Client Credentials, so we must:
 * Send a POST request to the token endpoint URI.